mikeygee/bip39/README.md

 # BIP39 Mnemonic Builder

-This tool allows you to customize the words of your backup / recovery mnemonic seed phrase for creating a new Bitcoin deterministic wallet.
+This tool allows you to customize the words of the BIP39 mnemonic seed phrase used for creating or recovering a Bitcoin deterministic wallet.

 ## Background